-I generally spend 5-10 minutes before a run, gently running around and then going through these dynamic stretches.
+I generally spend 5-10 minutes before a run, gently running around and then having a good ol’ stretch.

 Pace yourself properly

-As I said before, I used to run like a greyhound out the gates when a race started.
+I used to run like a greyhound out the gates when a race started, with a very fast pace that I tried to sustain for as long as possible.
 That’s all very well if you’re running a 5k, but anything beyond that and off-road needs a different approach.

 I also tend to sweat a lot when running at an intensity of around 65% or higher.
 This has a handy purpose of cooling you down, but it also drains you of your salts and dehydrates you.

-If you have lost a lot of electrolytes (for example, from sweating), then you are at greater risk of getting muscle cramps from running, especially in your legs as the leg muscles tend to be working the hardest when you run, for example, many people, including me, can experience calf muscle cramps while running.
+If you have lost a lot of sodium (for example, from sweating), then you are at greater risk of getting leg cramps while running, as the leg muscles tend to be working the hardest when you run.

-When running at a high intensity for anything less than 2 hours, and I know that race organizers will provide electrolytes at aid stations, then I only take water in my running hydration pack and drink the electrolytes provided.
+When running a long race at a high intensity for anything less than 2 hours, and I know that race organizers will provide electrolytes at aid stations, then I only take water in my running hydration pack.

-If electrolytes aren’t provided or I know my race or training run is going to last more than two hours then I’ll take my own electrolytes in one bottle, and have another soft flask for water.
+If electrolytes aren’t provided or I know my race or training run is going to last more than two hours then I’ll take my own sports drink mix in one bottle, and have another soft flask for water.

-The reason for having two bottles, is that sometimes you just don’t feel like drinking your electrolytes, but require hydration.
+The reason for having two bottles, is that sometimes you just don’t feel like drinking your salt drink mix, but require hydration.
 Being able to satisfy the need for pure water is a must when on the trails.

 If you’re not sure which to go for, then I advise you to try some out and see what works best for you.
-It really is a trial and error process for electrolytes, as everyone’s tastes and requirements differ.
+It really is a trial and error process when it comes to sports drinks and nutrition, as everyone’s tastes and needs differ.

-They’re basically capsules filled with salts and electrolytes (and no carbohydrates, including sugars, lactose, and fructose).
+They’re basically capsules filled with salts and electrolytes (and no carbohydrates such as sugars, lactose, and fructose).

 Whenever I feel like muscle cramps are imminent, I take one of these tablets and within 5 minutes, the feeling is completely gone.